igorbenic/pets/readme.txt

 If you want to accept donation, this plugin integrates with Give, a plugin for donations.
 People can choose to donate to all your pets or only to one.

-Coming in 0.2.0:
+Current Features:

+- Managing Pets
+- Two Taxonomies (Breed and Color)
+- Custom Fields
+- Archive Search Form
+- Archive Grid Layout
-- Widgets,
+- Widgets
-- Shortcodes,
+- Shortcodes

+Shortcodes:

+[pets_single id=0 image=true info=true] (Set image or info to false)

+Coming in 0.3.0:

 - Sponsors
 - Field Sections (move various pet information to sections)
-- Archive Search Form

 Roadmap (planned features):